FredrikAugust/bibliotek/README.md

 EF Core is used for database interaction, and FluentValidation _will_ be used once it's necessary to get some validation up in here.

+A Microsoft SQL Server database is used, and is available preconfigured in the docker compose.

+You will, however, need to add the connection strings in the `appsettings.json` files for dev and test.

 ## Endpoint debugging

 For debugging the endpoints, I recommend using Postman.
 You can configure postman to authenticate using Azure AD and automatically attach tokens to your requests.